canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 The ``versions`` field
 ^^^^^^^^^^^^^^^^^^^^^^

-This field contains a list of versions of the source package that is affected by the vulnerability in scope for a given Ubuntu Release.
+This field contains a list of versions of the source package that are affected by the vulnerability in scope for a given Ubuntu release.
 For example,

 .. code-block:: JSON